CoderPenguin1-dev/Minty-Launcher/README.md

 </details>

 # Downloading
-You can also get Win64 and Win32 bins (both Framework-Dependent and Standalone) as well as the premade port database file [here on the repo](https://github.com/PENGUINCODER1/Minty-Launcher/releases).
+You can also get Win64 and Win32 bins (both Framework-Dependent and Standalone) [here on the repo](https://github.com/PENGUINCODER1/Minty-Launcher/releases).

 If you use the Framework-Dependent version, you'll need to have the .NET 9 Desktop Runtimes installed.
 You can get there [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

-Note that there's a user manual you should read, titled `MANUAL.MD`.
+You should also read the user manual, found at `MANUAL.MD`.

 # Building
 ## Prerequisites